JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

 be specially [annotated to declare that they are pure](https://github.com/JuliaLang/julia/issues/414), one could specially annotate container types with array-like semantics, etcetera, to help the compiler recognize the possibility of fusion.
-But again, this imposes a lot of requirements on the library authors, and as above it requires them to identify in advance which functions are likely to be applied to vectors (and hence be worth the additional analysis and annotation effort).
+But this imposes a lot of requirements on library authors, and once again it requires them to identify in advance which functions are likely to be applied to vectors (and hence be worth the additional analysis and annotation effort).